Julián Javier: Personal life

 He was married to Inés Negrin, with whom he had five sons and daughters: Julieta, Julián José, Stanley, Vienna Alexandra, and Lynette.
 Stan is named after friend and teammate Stan Musial.
 After losing his wife to stomach cancer in 1997, he married Yolanda Then, his current wife.
 His oldest son, Manuel Julián, is an engineer in Santiago, Dominican Republic.
 His other son, Julián J, is an interventional cardiologist in Naples, Florida.

 Javier founded the Khoury League in Dominican Republic, later changing its name to the Roberto Clemente League to honor the Pittsburgh Pirates legend.
 He also founded the Summer League, a professional baseball league with four teams in the cities of Santiago, Puerto Plata, La Vega and San Francisco de Macorís that played from 1975 to 1978.
 He also founded, with the help of his son Stan, the Gigantes del Cibao, one of the expansion teams in the Dominican Winter Baseball League (LIDOM).

 Estadio Julian Javier, the stadium in Julián Javier's hometown of San Francisco de Macorís, is named after him, and is the home stadium for the Gigantes del Cibao.
 He was chosen the all-time second baseman for the Águilas Cibaeñas, and his number (25) retired by them in the Dominican Winter Baseball League.
 He was inducted into the Dominican Republic Hall of Fame in 1978, and is also a member of the Triple-A Hall of Fame in Columbus, Ohio for his remarkable performance with the Columbus Jets while playing in the Pirates' minor league system.
-He was inducted into the Hispanic Heritage Baseball Museum in 2012.
+He was inducted into the Hispanic Heritage Baseball Museum Hall of Fame in 2012.

-He was named to the St. Louis Cardinals Hall of Fame in May 2022, and will be inducted to the "Red jacket club" in August 2022.
+He was named to the St. Louis Cardinals Hall of Fame in May 2022, and was inducted to the "Red jacket club" in August 2022.